-You can also install a charger in your garage or where you park your car with help from an electrician if you need a quicker charge at home and you don’t have convenient access to a public or workplace charger, this may be the best option for you.
+You can also install a Level 2 charger in your garage or where you park your car with help from an electrician.
+If you need a quicker charge at home and you don’t have convenient access to a public or workplace charger, this may be the best option for you.

 Level 1 Chargers

 - Full charge in over 12 hours

 - 20 amp circuit

 - Connecting charging cable that attaches to car cable typically comes with the purchase of the car

 - Laundry room or oven outlet (240 V)

 - Wall-mounted and cannot be transported

 - Not available for home installation (480 volts)